tos-network/emo/docs/experimental-features.md

 - [ ] Needs more people to use and report on how well it works
 - [ ] Needs UX work for exposing non-recursive "HTTP transport" (NoFetch) over both libp2p and plain TCP (and sharing the configuration)
 - [ ] Needs a mechanism for HTTP handler to signal supported features ([IPIP-425](https://github.com/ipfs/specs/pull/425))
-- [ ] Needs an option for Kubo to detect peers that have it enabled and prefer HTTP transport before falling back to bitswap (and use CAR if peer supports dag-scope=entity from [IPIP-402](https://github.com/ipfs/specs/pull/402))
+- [ ] Needs an option for Emo to detect peers that have it enabled and prefer HTTP transport before falling back to bitswap (and use CAR if peer supports dag-scope=entity from [IPIP-402](https://github.com/ipfs/specs/pull/402))

 ## Accelerated DHT Client

-This feature now lives at [`Routing.AcceleratedDHTClient`](https://github.com/ipfs/kubo/blob/master/docs/config.md#routingaccelerateddhtclient).
+This feature now lives at [`Routing.AcceleratedDHTClient`](https://github.com/ipfs/emo/blob/master/docs/config.md#routingaccelerateddhtclient).